nagrjungururaj/One-mark-question-identification-from-pdf-files/README.md

 Python 3+, pandas, numpy, scikit-learn, keras (with tensorflow backend)

 # Results
 The algorithm predicts the question sentences correctly for the test question sentences and achieves a F1-score for train data : 98.93 %

 Test evaluation is not possible as the test question sentences do not contain labels.
 I have purposely not labeled them, due to the nature of the use case.
+One could label them and calculate the metrics for test data

 # Cons
 1. Data gathering and labeling is a challenge !